civicrm/civicrm-community-messages/doc/tips.md

 Updating Community Tips:
 ========================

-Community tips are stored in [tips.csv](/app/Resources/content/tips.csv).
+Community tips are stored in a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1OnJXtxTaS3FfQRMHLffPETdDKk3OHmd1fxLc8zQt9PE/edit).
 All tips in the spreadsheet will be shown to users on a random/rotating basis.
 Users will only be shown a message if they meet all the specified criteria.

 Note: the order of the columns in the spreadsheet does not matter, but the names do.
 Do not rename any column header without also updating the code which depends on it.